-Referring to the risk rating model shown in Figure 1 and combining it with the method of IPA, a risk matrix is constructed in this study.
+Referring to the risk rating model shown in Figure 1, and combining it with the method of IPA, a risk matrix is constructed in this study.
 Specifically, IPA works by using the "likelihood of a hazard being realized" as the x-coordinate and the "consequence of a hazard being realized" as the y-coordinate.
 Accordingly, all the risk items are distributed to the four quadrants of this matrix.
 The risks allocated to the first quadrant are characterized by "a high likelihood of being realized and high severity", namely, risks that the preschool should "mitigate".
 The risks allocated to the second quadrant are characterized by "a low likelihood of being realized and high severity", namely, risks that the preschool should "transfer".
+The risks allocated to the third quadrant are characterized by "a low likelihood of being realized and high severity", namely, risks that the preschool should "transfer".
 The risks allocated to the third quadrant are characterized by "a low likelihood of being realized and low severity", namely, risks that are "acceptable" to the preschool.
-The risks allocated to the first quadrant are characterized by "a high likelihood of being realized and low severity", namely, risks that the preschool should "avoid".
+The risks allocated to the first quadrant are characterized by "a high likelihood of being realized by "a high likelihood of being realized and low severity", namely, risks that the preschool.
+The risks allocated to the first quadrant are characterized by "a high likelihood of being realized and low severity", namely, risks that the preschool should "transfer".